By Grace Walsh published

 The old paper £20 features the so-called father of modern economics, Adam Smith.
 There are also images of factory workers on the back of the note and a quote from one of Adam Smith’s most famous works.

-This only goes for money distributed by the Bank of England however, the Bank of Scotland for example will distribute their own money and therefore, their own designs.
+Keep in mind—this change only goes for money distributed by the Bank of England.
+The Bank of Scotland for example will distribute their own money and therefore, their own designs.
 While Winston Churchill appears on the current English £5 note, Nan Shepherd became the new face of the £5 Scottish bank note in 2016.

 Who else has appeared on the £20 note?